-

 West Virginia Point System

 Traffic ticket convictions comes with points.
-Depending on the nature of the violation, you may see between two and eight points assigned to your driving record.
+Depending on the nature of the violation, you may see a number of points assigned to your driving record.
 The more severe the violation, the higher the point total.
 Even if you're ticketed outside of West Virginia, you'll still incur points.

-After reaching five points, the DMV will mail you a warning letter, suggesting better driving habits.
+After reaching 6 points, the Division of Motor Vehicles will mail you a warning letter, suggesting better driving habits.

 Your WV driver's license will be suspended if you accumulate a certain number of points.
 The length of the suspension depends on the point total: